damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 human need that we have.
 We need to work.
 It gives us a sense of accomplishment, of pride, and meaning in our lives.
 If we didn't have "a job", we would have to do something with our time.
 Consider the person who dreamed of retiring.
 But after a few months in retirement, boredom sets in.
-Human's weren't made to sit and do nothing.
+Humans weren't made to sit and do nothing.

 So why do many people *not* enjoy work?
 Why is work stressful?
-Why do we struggle with work realted anxiety?
+Why do we struggle with work related anxiety?

 The Bible tells us that work was not designed to be toilsome labor.
 However after Adam and Eve disobeyed God, sin entered the world.
 As part of this great